hemant-elastic/examples-1/k8s-observability-with-eck/README.md

 When you see `starting the webhook server` you can `CTRL-C` from the log tail and continue.

 # Setup persistent storage
 Elasticsearch should have persistent storage, and it should be fast.
-Google allows SSDs to be used, and this bit of YAML will create a `Storage Class` that uses SSDs:
+Google allows SSDs to be used, and `storageClassSSD.yaml` will create a `Storage Class` that uses SSDs:

 ```
-cat <<EOF | kubectl apply -f -
+kubectl apply -f storageClassSSD.yaml
-kind: StorageClass
-apiVersion: storage.k8s.io/v1
-metadata:
-  name: ssd
-provisioner: kubernetes.io/gce-pd
-volumeBindingMode: WaitForFirstConsumer
-parameters:
-  type: pd-ssd
-EOF
 ```

 Once this is applied, SSD based persistent storage can be requested by adding this little bit to the YAML used to request an Elasticsearch cluster (you will see this in context when the cluster gets deployed):